Object identifiers (OIDs) are used internally by

 values increase strictly

-monotonically and cannot be reused in the lifetime of a database cluster.
+monotonically and cannot be reused in the lifetime of a database instance.

 A third identifier type used by the system is cid